sandregg2/Cleaning-Code-SA/README.md

 ## Description
 - Refactoring existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers
 ## What I did
-- Refactoring code by improving the existing code without changing what it does
+- Refactored code by improving the existing code without changing what it does
 - Changed the HTML elements and CSS selectors that go together to have a coherent semantic structure
 - Added alt text where needed for images
 - Reorganize the CSS into a logical structure that is more organized